Shortest sustainable lead time with the best possible quality and value to people and society.

 Reducing Time to Market with Value Stream Mapping

 Finally, there is another significant benefit to identifying the value streams and organizing release trains around them.
 Each value stream provides an identifiable and measurable flow of value to a Customer.
-As such, it can be systematically improved to increase delivery velocity and quality.
-For example, what if the ride management system value stream/ART of Figure 6 was always the critical path, and even when the vehicle was ready for shipment the ride management software was not?
-That would be a high Cost of Delay!
+As such, it can be systematically improved using value stream mapping to increase delivery velocity and quality.
+This is further described in the Sustain and Improve article.

 Learn More Ward, Allen.
 Lean Product and Process Development.
 Lean Enterprise Institute, 2014.
 Martin, Karen, and Mike Osterling.
 Value Stream Mapping.
 McGraw Hill, 2014.
 Poppendieck, Mary and Tom.
 Implementing Lean Software Development: From Concept to Cash.
 Addison-Wesley, 2007.

 Last update: 13 June 2017